BREAKING NEWS: : RON’S TEAM COLLECTED over $30 million dollars in 2017 – 2019 on behalf of U.S. State Department victims. READ THE STORY

 Simple justice

-And, every client shares a common factor — they woke up and looked forward to another normal day, when suddenly their lives turned on a dime.
-They became victimized by someone’s negligence — an errant truck driver, a careless landlord, a drunk driver, a doctor or surgeon who simply wasn’t paying careful attention to a patient.
+I have found that every client shares a common factor — they woke up and looked forward to another ordinary day, when suddenly their lives turned on a dime.
+They became victimized by someone’s negligence — an errant truck driver, a careless landlord, a drunk driver, a doctor or surgeon who simply wasn’t paying careful attention to a patient, or even worse, state sponsored terrorism.
+I was honored to represent State Department employees who were victims of a bombing at a US embassy and parents of child killed by a suicide bomber. .
 Sometimes, as simple (and outrageous) an act as driving on the wrong side of the road, or not paying attention to the rules of the road, created a catastrophic injury to an innocent victim who had no idea when he left home that morning that he would be airlifted to a shock trauma unit.
 Sometimes, the injury was beyond a physical injury, as when I was honored to represent Police Chief Charles Moose in his First Amendment fight to get his book published (it became a New York Times bestseller), or when I represented a group of women who took on a Fortune 500 company for sexual harassment.

 Clients do not come to lawyers for sympathy or solace.
 They get that from their family and clergy.
-What they want from their lawyer is a high comfort level that justice will be done.
+What they want from their lawyer is a high level of comfort that justice will be done.
 Securing simple justice for clients is, and always has been, my greatest satisfaction.
-I met my clients in the worst period of their lives, when they were tragically deprived of a normal day, left behind, virtually helpless.
+I met my clients in the worst period of their lives, when they were tragically deprived of a ordinary day, left behind, virtually helpless.
 Regardless of their station in life, all were equally vulnerable.

 Over the years, I have had the opportunity and honor to appear in courthouses all over the region, from small rural courthouses to large federal courthouses.
 I have learned that judges and jurors really try to be fair, and access to the justice system is the most sacred legal right victims have.
 Whether the case results in a jury verdict or a settlement, nothing would be possible without our time-honored system of justice.
-I also know that the best approach to helping clients in a team approach at the law firm and I have been blessed to be surrounded by absolutely first rate lawyers.
+I also know that the best approach to helping clients is a team approach at the law firm and I have been blessed to be surrounded by first rate lawyers.
+Since the pandemic and delays in trials, many cases have resolved in mediations and arbitrations and I participate in them regularly on Zoom.

 In 2012, my son joined the firm, and I can tell you that moving his admission in federal court was one of the greatest joys of my legal career.
 One of my heroes is Thurgood Marshall, who was probably the most influential lawyer of the 20th century.
 I now fully understand what he meant when he said that sitting on the Supreme Court or arguing the famous Brown v.
 Board of Education case was not as proud a moment as when he moved his son’s admission to the court.

-I have always thought the day a lawyer is admitted to practice law, someone should whisper in their ear: “You have just been given the key to the courthouse and you really do have the power to change lives.”
+I have always thought the day a lawyer is admitted to practice law, someone should whisper in their ear: “You are now a lawyer.
+You have just been given the key to the courthouse.
+You really do have the power to change lives.”
 I finally had the chance to say that to my son.

 Yours sincerely,